pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 - May create conflicts with trustees
 - May be challenged by beneficiaries

-**Recommendation**: Include for most dynasty trusts to provide flexibility.
+**Recommendation**: Include for most Legacy trusts to provide flexibility.

 **2. Directed Trust Provisions**